oracle/terraform-examples/examples/windows-instance-with-rdp/README.md

 ### Apply the configuration

-First review the configuration plan of resources that will be created.
+First review the configuration plan of the resources that will be created.

 ```
 $ terraform plan